What Is Engagement Rate?

 What is a good ABM engagement rate?

 New programs typically see 15-25% engagement in the first quarter.
 Mature programs achieve 40-60%.
 The exact benchmark depends on how you define engagement and the quality of your target account list.
 Engagement below 20% after 90 days signals a problem.
+This is a common area of focus for account-based marketing teams working to improve their approach to Engagement Rate.

 How do you calculate ABM engagement rate?

 Engagement rate = (Engaged Target Accounts / Total Target Accounts) x 100.
 Define engaged as accounts that have taken qualifying actions like website visits, content downloads, email clicks, or meeting bookings within a specified time period.
+This is a common area of focus for account-based marketing teams working to improve their approach to Engagement Rate.

 How can ABM teams improve engagement rates?

 Diagnose the root cause: coverage problem (accounts not seeing campaigns), messaging problem (seeing but not responding), or targeting problem (wrong accounts).
 Then address the specific issue with channel adjustments, content changes, or list refinement.
+This is a common area of focus for account-based marketing teams working to improve their approach to Engagement Rate.

 Get the Weekly Pulse